VARK and Validity

 - Recently we have been subdividing those in the all-four VARK Profile (above) into three segments.
 Those in Type One tend to use their preferences separately.
 They examine the situation and choose the preference that suits it.
 They could be described as “context specific” or “flexers”!
 Others (Type Two) need to use all their preferences to get an understanding that suits their learning.
 It could be said that they are “context blind“.
 Although they take longer to “understand” something new, their understanding is deeper and they have more, and wider, perspectives.
 The graph below shows the proportions who are in Type One and Type Two and a smaller group who lie in the transition area between the two.
 Note that this distinction between Type One and Type Two would also exist in the Bimodal and the Trimodal profiles but, for clarity, we have not added them into this graph.
 Using this categorization would mean there are 25 different profiles generated by the VARK algorithm.

-TABLE THREE: VARK Database June to December, 2017: Distribution of Preferences
+TABLE THREE: A recent VARK Database: Distribution of Preferences

 VARK Type One